rakibul-wdp/DSA-JS/math-for-programming/unitary-method.md

   - You gave a test on 40 marks.
 Your score was 32.
   - What would be the score if the test was taken with 100 marks?
+  - May use unitary method
+  - Out of 40 your score = 32
+  - Out of 1 your score = 32/40
+  - Out of 100 your score = (32/40) x 100 = 80
+  - This is per hundred quantity, therefore, percentage!
+  - You got 80% marks (see how we avoid mentioning the total marks!)

+- You may just multiply the ratio with 100% (= 100 x 1/100 = 1)

+  - (32/40) x 100% = 80%

   - answer 80 marks.

 - 20 -> 16